qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 place to quickly grab summarized information and metadata on the current layer.
 Provided information are:

-* based on the provider of the layer (format of storage, path, geometry type, data source encoding, extent...);
+* based on the provider of the layer: format of storage, path, geometry type, data source encoding, extent...
+* the Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)
-* picked from the :ref:`filled metadata <vectormetadatamenu>` (access, links, contacts, history...);
+* picked from the :ref:`filled metadata <vectormetadatamenu>`: access, extents, links, contacts, history...
-* or related to its geometry (spatial extent, CRS...) or its attributes (number of fields, characteristics of each...).
+* and related to its geometry (spatial extent, CRS...) or its attributes (number of fields, characteristics of each...).